Suture Absorbable en PDO (Polydioxanone)

 Results of in vitro studies on PDO suture indicate that 70% of its initial strength persists after 4 weeks and 50% of its initial strength persists after 6 weeks.

-Complete absorption of the suture in PDO takes 6 to 7 months.
+Complete absorption of the PDO suture takes 6 to 7 months.

 Suture Absorbable en PGCL (Polyglycolide-Co-Caprolactone)

-Poliglecaprone 25 absorbable suture (PGCL) is a sterile synthetic monofilament suture composed of a copolymer of polyglycolide and caprolactone.
-Absorbable PGCL suture is available tinted and untinted.
-The unstained suture is beige in color.
+Poliglecaprone 25 Absorbable Suture (PGCL) is a sterile synthetic monofilament suture composed of a copolymer of polyglycolide and caprolactone.
+PGCL absorbable suture is available dyed and undyed.
+The undyed suture is tan in color.
 PGCL suture is available dyed purple in the following sizes: USP 5/0 to USP 2.

 Benefits :